terrapower/armi/doc/user/radial_and_axial_expansion.rst

 where, :math:`\rho(T_h)` is the component density at the given temperature :math:`T_h`, :math:`\rho(T_0)` is the component density at the reference temperature :math:`T_0`, and :math:`\alpha(T_h)` is the mean coefficient of thermal expansion at the specified temperature :math:`T_h` relative to the material's reference temperature.

-An update to mass densities is applied for all solid components given the assumption of isotropic thermal expansion, whereas the masses of non-solid components (e.g., fluids/gases) are allowed to change within the reactor core model based on the solid component volume changes.
-This allows for the flowing coolant area and mass to change for system temperature conditions.
+An update to mass densities is applied for all solid components given the assumption of isotropic thermal expansion.
+Here we assume the masses of non-solid components (e.g., fluids or gases) are allowed to change within the reactor core model based on changes to solid volume changes.
+For instance, if solids change volume due to temperature changes, there is a change in the amount of volume left for fluid components.

 Implementation Discussion and Example of Radial and Axial Thermal Expansion
 ===========================================================================